Informed Sampling for Diversity in Concept-to-Text NLG: Experiments

-Table \ref{tab:resultsmcd} shows our three \textsc{mcd-nlg} models trained with Exact Imitation, \textsc{DAgger} and \textsc{lols}.
-All the systems obtained comparable results for both performance and diversity based on automatic evaluation metrics suggesting that the benefits of a more broad and cautious exploration do not help the generation of higher quality texts.
-We conjecture that these results are due to the high quality of the expert policy which is able to provide a reliable and representative training signal for the diversity that the \textsc{nlg} is capable of producing correctly.
+Table \ref{tab:results} also shows our three Informed Sampling models trained with Exact Imitation (IS-E), \textsc{DAgger} (IS-D) and \textsc{lols} (IS-L).
+All the configurations obtained comparable automatic evaluation results, suggesting that the benefits of \textsc{lols} do not help in this task.
+We conjecture this is due to the high quality of the expert policy which provides a reliable and representative training signal for the diversity that the \textsc{nlg} is capable of producing correctly.

-Compared to previous diversity methods in Table~\ref{tab:results} our approaches shows a much higher level of diversity in their output.
+Compared to previous methods our approaches show a much higher level of diversity in the output.
 However, we observe a significant drop in the word overlap metrics (BLEU-4, METEOR and MoverScore).
 As we mentioned in section~\ref{evalMetric}, these metrics rely on a limited set of evaluation references, and are unfortunately unreliable when there is a high level of diversity in the output.
-To accurately determine the quality of the output, we will be performing human evaluation.
+We consider Self-BLEU and distinct-n to be accurate as they do not rely on references.
+To better determine the output's quality, we perform human evaluation.

-To provide context to our human evaluation we will include the output of Nucleus sampling and greedy decoding.
-We note that Nucleus sampling can achieve any desired level of diversity by setting different values to the parameter $p$.
-Since there is no established methodology to tune the parameter $p$, we set it to a value that leads to the same Self-BLEU as our systems.
-This is done to achieve the same level of diversity for all systems and compare them solely on the output quality.
-The parameter obtained is $p = 0.84$.
-Contrary to the word overlap metrics, we can consider Self-BLEU to be an accurate metric as it does not rely on references.

-We should note that the comparison between our approach and Nucleus sampling is not fair, as we in effect tune $p$ on the testing data, providing an advantage to Nucleus sampling.
-Nucleus sampling obtained a higher BLEU score compared to the \textsc{mcd-nlg} models, with a difference of 0.15 points.
-Despite this gap in scores, the difference in performance for semantic similarity based metrics is more marginal, with a difference of only 0.04 for METEOR and 0.05 for MoverScore.